trappist/lbry-setup/README_OSX.md

 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.

+* These instructions aren't perfect.
+If you run into a problem, please email me at jack@lbry.io so I can adjust this readme accordingly.

 Preparation
 -----------